antennapedia/antennapedia.com/src/thick/mjn_dire_straits.md

 On his dresser was the little lock he'd bought for it.
 He'd bought several locks, all keyed with the same master, just in case he wished to lock Malcolm up in more ways than this one, but that was perhaps for another day.
 Through the post it went, and the lock clicked shut.
 Julius held up the key so Malcolm could see it, then threaded it onto the little keyring he carried daily.
 Into his trouser pocket they went, and Malcolm's eyes followed them.
 Julius patted it.

-"The leather waxed.
+"The leather is waxed.
 Water-resistant.
 Intended to be worn for long periods.
 I'll unlock it tomorrow morning when we leave for Whitehall."

 Malcolm nodded.
 "I'm your dog all night, then.
 Chained to the bed."